HoneypotCode/How-to-Create-Honeypot-Token/!ReadMe.md

 Telegram: @EtherCodeInnovation

-For individual orders, you can also contact: ethercodeinnovation7@gmail.com We will develop a custom smart contract according to your requirements
+For individual orders, you can also contact: Telegram: @EtherCodeInnovation We will develop a custom smart contract according to your requirements

 Our website: https://ethercodeinnovation.com/